 The Fighting Against Forced Labour and Child Labour in Supply Chains Act (the "Act") requires that businesses state actions they have taken during the previous fiscal year to prevent and reduce the risk of forced labour or child labour within their operations and supply chain.
 This is a report for PETM Canada Corporation, Nova Scotia business number 3003300, and its parent company, PetSmart LLC (collectively, "PetSmart"), which have an obligation to publish a report under the Act.
-It refers to steps taken by PetSmart in its 2023 fiscal year, January 30, 2023 through January 28, 2024.
+It refers to steps taken by PetSmart during its 2024 fiscal year, from January 29, 2024, through February 2, 2025.

-At PetSmart, we love pets and we believe pets make us better people.
-Every day with every connection, PetSmart's passionate associates help bring pet parents closer to their pets, so together, they can live more fulfilled lives.
-This vision impacts everything we do for our customers, the way we support our associates and how we give back to our communities.
+At PetSmart, our mission is to help everyone experience more joy with pets.
+Our vision to be the favorite pet retailer impacts everything we do for our customers, the way we support our associates and how we give back to our communities.